jitsi/jitsi-meet-spot/spot-client/docs/creating_a_huddle_room_calendar.md

-A targeted use case for Spot is showing meetings that have been booked in a meeting room.
+A targeted use case for Spot-TV is showing meetings that have been booked in a meeting room.

 ## Creating a room for Google Calendar